-(Applicable to imports on butter, butterfat in any form except any combination unsuitable as a butterfat ingredient, caseinates, dry or liquid skimmed milk, animal feed containing more than 50 per cent of non-fat milk solids, dry whole milk, dry whey and evaporated and condensed milk other than sweet condensed milk, and dry/liquid dairy blends).
+(Applicable to imports of butter, butterfat in any form except any combination unsuitable as a butterfat ingredient, dry or liquid skimmed milk, animal feed containing more than 50 per cent of non-fat milk solids, dry whole milk, dry whey and evaporated and condensed milk other than sweetened condensed milk, and dry/liquid dairy blends).

-NOTE: Under the discretionary licensing that applies to the forementioned products, import authorization is granted if and when shortages are identified in the domestic market.
+NOTE: Under the discretionary licensing that applies to the above-mentioned products, import authorization is granted if and when shortages are identified in the domestic market.
 Accordingly, there are no fixed quantitative limits as to the import volumes and values allowed into the country.
 At any given time, importers apply for single shipment import permits.
 These permits have a validity period of 30 days.

-- (i) Information pertaining to the formalities of filing applications is published in importers notifications. - Not applicable. - Through distribution of importers notifications. - Not applicable. - Not applicable. - The amount allocated to each importer is treated as confidential information. - (ii) See NOTE above. - (iii) See NOTE above.
-Applications for allocations are considered on an individual basis without reference to whether or not the applicant is a producer of the like product. - Not applicable. - Not applicable. - Names of importers to whom permits have been given are made known to governments and export promotion bodies of exporting countries upon request. - Information on individual importers allocations is deemed under the Export and Import Permits Act to be confidential and can be revealed only to those legally entitled thereto under the Act. - (iv) Not applicable. - (v) Import permits are available immediately at numerous computer terminals across Canada for all permits issued automatically.
+- I. Information pertaining to the formalities of filing applications is published in importers' notifications.

+- Not applicable.

+- Through distribution of importers notifications.

+- Not applicable.

+- Not applicable.

+- The amount allocated to each importer is treated as confidential information.

+- II.
+See NOTE above.

+- III.
+See NOTE above.
+Applications for allocations are considered on an individual basis without reference to whether or not the applicant is a producer of the like product.

+- Not applicable.

+- Not applicable.

+- Names of importers to whom permits have been given are made known to governments and export promotion bodies of exporting countries upon request.

+- Information on individual importer's allocations is deemed under the Export and Import Permits Act to be confidential and can be revealed only to those legally entitled thereto under the Act, or by permission of the importer.

+- IV.
+Not applicable.

+- V. Import permits are available immediately at numerous computer terminals across Canada for all permits issued automatically.
 However, for products subject to discretionary licensing, each application is authorized individually usually with a turn-round time of one or two days.

-- (vi) Not applicable.
+- VI.
+Not applicable.

-- (vii) Under discretionary licensing, permit applications are considered by the issuing organization, the Special Trade Relations Bureau, in consultation with the Canadian Dairy Commission and the Agriculture, Fisheries and Food Products Branch of Industry, Science and Technology Canada (ISTC).
+- VII.
+Under discretionary licensing, permit applications are considered by the issuing organization, the Export and Import Permits Bureau, in consultation with the Canadian Dairy Commission and Agriculture Canada.

-- The importer must approach only one organization, the Special Trade Relations Bureau, Department of External Affairs.
+- The importer must approach only one organization, the Export and Import Permits Bureau, Department of External Affairs and International Trade.

-- (viii) See NOTE above.
+- VIII.
+See NOTE above.

-- (ix) Not applicable.
+- IX.
+Not applicable.

-- (x) Not applicable.
+- X. Not applicable.

-- (xi) Not applicable.
+- XI.
+Not applicable.